Do It Yourself - Model X

 If Model X is equipped with lug nut covers, you must remove them to access the lug nuts.

 To remove a lug nut cover:

-- Insert the curved part of the lug nut cover tool (located in your glovebox) into the hole at the base of the Tesla 'T.'
+- Insert the curved part of the lug nut cover tool, if equipped (located in the glovebox in some vehicles, or you can use a small allen wrench) into the hole at the base of the Tesla 'T.'

 - Maneuver the lug nut cover tool so that it is fully inserted into the hole in the lug nut cover.